ahmadfebrianto/telegram-bots/service_watcher/README.md

 4. Get your Telegram user ID and save it in an environment variable called `TG_USER_ID`.
 You can do this by sending message to [userinfobot](https://t.me/userinfobot).

-5. Add services to watch in services.txt.
+5. Add services to watch in `services.txt`.
 Each service should be on a new line.

 6. Run the script